rsarai/lsm_tree/README.md

 - Remember: Memory devices are byte-addressable and Storage devices are block addressable
 - LSM-trees sort merges similarly sized runs (run is a sorted array of data) organizing them into levels of exponentially increasing capacities
 - To get a value from a storage device one can:
-    - Do a binary search through all levels (that's not good)
     - Map pointers to indexes in main memory to make it easy to search (contains mim-max key in each block for every run).
 Binary search is only performed in memory and then one I/O operation to the storage device
     - Modern systems have bloom filters that point to memory indexes (one for each run)
 - Merging